dkroll713/dkroll713/README.md

 ⚡ Fun facts:
 - I played college football
-- I used to work as a tax accountant
+- I used to work in tax in the public accounting industry
 - I read a lot of 80s sci fi

 <!--